Nō and Kyōgen Rare Materials Digital Collections

 Description:

-Completed in 1421 (Ōei 28), this treatise discusses in detail the two arts (singing and dancing) and three modes (Aged, Woman’s, and Martial) that Zeami claims as the important prototype for noh acting.
-What is unique about this treatise is that it includes drawings of nine figures, such as child, demon (oni), or heavenly maiden (tennyo), in addition to the basic three (old man, woman, and warrior).
-Dance style and epigraphs appropriate to each figure are written together to indicate the ideal posture or state of mind of the actor.
+Completed in 1421 (Ōei 28), this treatise by Zeami discusses in detail the two arts (singing and dancing) and three modes (Aged, Woman’s, and Martial) that he claims as the important archetypes for nō acting.
+The treatise includes drawings of nine figures, including the child, demons (oni), and heavenly maiden (tennyo), in addition to the basic three (old man, woman, and warrior).
+Dance style and epigraphs describing each figure are written together to indicate the ideal posture or state of mind of the actor.

-This handwritten manuscript by Konparu Zenchiku is karitoji-bon (literary “temporal bound”) of 26.7 x 20.7cm, with the title “Nikki hitokata kuden” (diary: oral transmission on acting figures) on its cover.
-The last few lines of the Figure Drawings are lost, while bound together are the fragments from the “Separate Pages of Oral Instructions” from the seventh section of Transmitting the Flower through Effects and Attitudes (usually called kaden dainana besshi kuden) and Sazen nikki.
+This handwritten manuscript by Konparu Zenchiku is a karitoji-bon (“book with temporary binding”) of 26.7 x 20.7 cm, with the title “Nikki hitokata kuden” (“Diary: Oral Transmission on Acting Figures”) on its cover.
+The last few lines of the Figure Drawings are lost.
+Also included are fragments from the “Separate Pages of Oral Instructions” from the seventh section of Transmitting the Flower through Effects and Attitudes (usually called Kaden dainana besshi kuden) and Sazen nikki, a diary by Fujiwara Saneshige (fl.
+13th century).

 Collection name: